YuuyaGitHub/CS-Apps-Repository/NotificationApp v2/readme.md

 ### Windows 8.1 and earlier
 Displayed as a balloon on Windows 8.1 and earlier.<br>
 ![Sample on Windows 8.1 and earlier](example/windows81.png)

+# Malware detection
+When you download this program, depending on the antivirus software you are using, it may be considered malware and may be deleted.
+<br>This is a **mistake by the antivirus software**, and there is nothing harmful about this program.

+Microsoft Defender will treat this as a threat.

 # Usage
 Please feel free to use it for any purpose.
 (Entertainment purposes, educational purposes, Crazy Error, etc.)